 Now that your customers have had adequate time to buy any items they added to their cart, let's split them up, based on whether they did purchase any items or not.

-1. Click on the + symbol below your Control Step.
+1. Click on the + symbol below your Wait Step.

 The pop-up window with the "Conditional / Control Steps" tab and the "Actions" tab appears.

-The drop-down menu contains all the Custom Fields available in your account.
+The drop-down menu contains a variety of criteria.
 For the purposes of your abandoned cart automation we need to figure out whether the customer has made a purchase or not so the Purchased a Product option is the ideal choice.

-5. Select the is true option from the second drop-down menu.
+6. Select the is false option from the second drop-down menu.

 Setting the logic function this way means that filter create a division based on the following question "Did the customer make a purchase, yes or no?"

-6. Click on the time symbol, located on the right side of the Filter contacts window.
+7. Click on the time symbol, located on the right side of the Filter (if condition / Else) window.